LAVA-LAB/slurf/README.md

 The `model` argument is mandatory, while the number of samples is `N=100` by default, and the default confidence probability if `beta=0.99`.
 Other optional arguments are as follows:

 - `--rho_min 0.0001` - Minimum cost of violation to start with in first iteration (0.0001 by default)
-- --`rho_incr` 1.5 - Increment factor of the cost of violation in every iteration (1.5 by default)
+- `--rho_incr` 1.5 - Increment factor of the cost of violation in every iteration (1.5 by default)
-- --`rho_max_iter 20` - Maximum number of iterations for increasing cost of violations (20 by default)
+- `--rho_max_iter 20` - Maximum number of iterations for increasing cost of violations (20 by default)
 - `--curve_plot_mode conservative` - Plotting mode for reliability curves.
 Is either `optimistic` or `conservative` (default)

-For models with multiple reward structures, bisimulation should be disabled.
+- For models with multiple reward structures, bisimulation should be disabled.
 You can do this by providing the optional argument `--no-bisim`.

 ## Inspecting results